hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 Sign up at [hCaptcha.com](https://www.hcaptcha.com/) to get your sitekey and secret, then:

 1. Install hCaptcha either via the WordPress.org plugin repository (best) or by uploading the files to your server. ([Upload instructions](https://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/))
-2. Activate the hCaptcha plugin on the 'Plugins' admin page
+2. Activate the hCaptcha plugin on Plugins admin page
 3. Enter your site key and secret on the Settings→hCaptcha→General page
 4. Enable desired Integrations on the Settings→hCaptcha→Integrations page